-Interrupt Structure
+Interrupt Structure - HT66F004

-External Interrupt
+External Interrupts

-The external interrupt is controlled by signal transitions on the pin INT.
-An external interrupt request will take place when the external interrupt request flag, INTF, is set, which will occur when a transition, whose type is chosen by the edge select bits, appears on the external interrupt pin.
-To allow the program to branch to the interrupt vector address, the global interrupt enable bit, EMI, and the external interrupt enable bit, INTE, must first be set.
+The external interrupt is controlled by signal transitions on the pins $\overline{\text{INT}}$ and $\overline{\text{INT0}}\sim \overline{\text{INT1}}$.
+An external interrupt request will take place when the external interrupt request flag, INTnF, is set, which will occur when a transition, whose type is chosen by the edge select bits, appears on the external interrupt pin.
+To allow the program to branch to the interrupt vector address, the global interrupt enable bit, EMI, and the external interrupt enable bit, INTnE, must first be set.
 Additionally the correct interrupt edge type must be selected using the INTEG register to enable the external interrupt function and to choose the trigger edge type.
-As the external interrupt pin is pin-shared with an I/O pin, they can only be configured as an external interrupt pin by setting the pin-shared register.
+As the external interrupt pins are pin-shared with I/O pins, they can only be configured as external interrupt pins by setting the pin-shared registers.
 The pin must also be setup as an input by setting the corresponding bit in the port control register.
 When the interrupt is enabled, the stack is not full and the correct transition type appears on the external interrupt pin, a subroutine call to the external interrupt vector, will take place.
-When the interrupt is serviced, the external interrupt request flag, INTF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
+When the interrupt is serviced, the external interrupt request flag, INTnF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
 Note that the pull-high resistor selection on the external interrupt pin will remain valid even if the pin is used as an external interrupt input.